pantheon-systems/documentation/source/content/terminus/01-introduction.md

 reviewed: "2022-10-20"
 ---

-The Terminus command line interface provides advanced interaction with Pantheon.
-Terminus enables you to do almost everything in a terminal that you can do in the Dashboard, and much more.
+Terminus is a command line interface that provides advanced interaction with Pantheon.
+Terminus enables you to do almost everything in a terminal that you can do in the Dashboard, as well as scripting and much more.

-Install Terminus on macOS or Linux.
-Windows 10 users can install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 <Enablement title="Command Line Training" link="https://pantheon.io/learn-pantheon?docs">